Estimated reading time: 4 minutes

 - Cook in the Fowler’s pan or preserving pan for the right period of time (this differs slightly for different types of fruit, depending on whether the fruit is pre-cooked, and the temperature of the contents when you start the preserving process);

-- Carefully remove from the preserving pan, and leave to cool somewhere with good air circulation (pro tip—don’t put the hot jar on a cold surface!
-Sitting it on a chopping board or folded newspaper is usually good enough insulation to let it safely cool).
+- Carefully remove the jars from the preserving pan, and leave them to cool somewhere with good air circulation (pro tip—don’t put the hot jar on a cold surface!
+Sitting it on a chopping board or folded newspaper or teatowel is usually good enough insulation to let it safely cool).

 - Label and store in a cool, dark place.